galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests.md

 - A test that uses a provisioned account object to perform the same test as above in an improved test design - `ProvisionedAccountCreditTests.java`.
 - A test that exercises the z/OS Batch Manager by simulating the submission of a JCL job to add a number of accounts to the SimBank system - `BatchAccountsOpenTest.java`.

+All of these example tests become available when you set up a Galasa example project within Eclipse.

 ## Creating an example Galasa project

-All of these example tests become available when you set up a Galasa example project within Eclipse:

 1. Ensure that Eclipse is running.
 1. Choose *File > New > Example*, select *SimBank example projects* and press *Next*.